 Trauma and Covid-19

-The pandemic has pushed many of us and those we support to the limit of what we can cope with: our daily rhythms disrupted, community services overstretched, relationships strained to breaking point.
+The pandemic pushed many of us and those we support to the limit of what we could cope with: our daily rhythms were disrupted, community services were overstretched, relationships were strained to breaking point.

 The impact of trauma can be significantly reduced with the right approach - and with the help of the Trauma Action Group.
 We build understanding and teach helpful approaches which anyone can learn and use every day.